Back

 FDA

-To operate on the US market, a vet on-demand app must first get certified by the Food and Drug Administration, which has regulatory oversight over all medical software released in the country.
+To operate on the US market, a vet on-demand app must first get certified by the Food and Drug Administration, which has regulatory oversight of all medical software released in the country.
 In this article, you can find some examples of the functions that require the FDA review.

 AVMA